abhilashiig/heroku-ruby6-buildpack/README.md

 This buildpack:

-1. Attempts to download Ruby 2.6.6 from multiple Heroku S3 sources
+1. Attempts to use a cached compiled version of Ruby 2.6.6 if available
+2. If no cached version exists, downloads the official Ruby 2.6.6 source from ruby-lang.org
+3. Installs necessary build dependencies
+4. Compiles Ruby from source with optimized settings
-2. Caches the Ruby binary for future builds
+5. Caches the compiled Ruby for future builds
-3. Verifies the Ruby installation is working correctly
+6. Verifies the Ruby installation is working correctly
-4. Installs Bundler 1.17.3
+7. Installs Bundler 1.17.3
-5. Configures the application with the correct Ruby and Bundler settings
+8. Configures the application with the correct Ruby and Bundler settings
-6. Installs dependencies using Bundler
+9. Installs dependencies using Bundler

 ## Troubleshooting

 If you encounter issues:

 - Check the build logs for detailed error messages
+- Review the Ruby compilation logs (`ruby-configure.log`, `ruby-make.log`, and `ruby-install.log`) in your build directory
 - Ensure your `Gemfile` and `Gemfile.lock` are compatible with Ruby 2.6.6 and Bundler 1.17.3
-- If Ruby binary download fails, the buildpack will try alternative sources
+- If the build is taking too long, subsequent builds will be faster due to caching
+- For compilation issues, you may need to add specific build dependencies to your app